What Is Plagiocephaly?

-Deformational plagiocephaly, also called flat head syndrome, is a condition in which a baby’s head has an uneven or irregular shape caused by external forces.
-It often occurs before birth as a result of pressure inside the uterus, but it can also happen after birth if a baby lies frequently in the same position.
+Deformational plagiocephaly, also called “flat head syndrome,” is a condition in which a baby’s head has an uneven or irregular shape caused by external forces.

-Flat head syndrome is often associated with another condition, torticollis, which occurs when the muscle on the side of the neck is shortened or tightened.
-Simple deformational plagiocephaly can mimic more serious conditions, such as craniosynostosis.
+Flat head syndrome is often associated with another condition called torticollis.
+Torticollis occurs when the muscle on the side of the neck gets shortened or tightened.
+Simple deformational plagiocephaly can often appear to be a more serious condition, such as craniosynostosis.

-Deformational plagiocephaly can occur in the uterus or develop after birth.
+Deformational plagiocephaly can occur while a baby is still growing in the uterus.
+It can also develop after birth.